 { \bfseries \sc Growth rates of Coxeter groups and Perron numbers\\}

 {\bfseries Alexander Kolpakov and Alexey Talambutsa\\}

-{\em Abstract.} We define a large class of abstract Coxeter groups, which we call $\infty$-spanned, for which the word growth rate and the geodesic growth rate appear to be Perron numbers.
-This class contains a fair amount of Coxeter groups acting on hyperbolic spaces, thus partially confirming a conjecture by Kellerhals and Perren.
+{\em Abstract.} We define a large class of abstract Coxeter groups, that we call $\infty$--spanned, and for which the word growth rate and the geodesic growth rate appear to be Perron numbers.
+This class contains a fair amount of Coxeter groups acting on hyperbolic spaces, thus corroborating a conjecture by Kellerhals and Perren.
 We also show that for this class the geodesic growth rate strictly dominates the word growth rate.\\ {\em MSC 2010:} Primary: 20F55.
 Secondary: 37B10, 11K16. \\ {\em Key words:} word growth, geodesic growth, growth rate, Coxeter group, Perron number.\\